 Sandeeka Mannakkara, Lecturer in Climate Engineering, University of Auckland,

-She explains how the city can prepare for it by investing in resilience, identifying hazardous areas and limiting or refraining from building or developing the area, adopting new technologies and materials for construction of assets.
+She explains how the city can prepare for it by investing in resilience, identifying hazardous areas and, limiting or refraining from building or developing the site, adopting new technologies and materials for the construction of assets.

 “Finally, climate change resilience requires efforts to mitigate the causes of climate change by working towards net zero greenhouse gas emissions.
 This requires innovations and changes in transportation, construction, electricity, waste, land-use, employment and lifestyle to support this goal.
 Wellington, as the country’s capital, can take a leading step on these initiatives and be an example for the rest of New Zealand. “

 Ian Cassels, Property Developer – The Wellington Company

 He quips that Wellington is not on the list of “Large New Zealand Earthquakes” since 1848, but it gets to feel other people’s quakes.
 He narrates the damages in Wellington from the Kaikōura quakes and how the city’s engineers are outnumbered for the work needed.

 He advises that Wellington should adopt the latest technology employed in Tokyo and California, where buildings can still be used after the earthquakes.

 He admits earthquakes are an apparent weakness but do not need to be.
 He adds that Wellington does not adequately monitor their buildings during quakes and learn from their performance.
 He suggests planning for a decent earthquake would generate savings each year so they won’t suffer a damaging earthquake.